Organisation

 Netherlands: Kees de Jong - netherlands(at)goodeidworkinggroup.com

-Poland: Krzystof Kelman - poland(at)goodeidworkinggroup.com
+Poland: Krzysztof Kelman - poland(at)goodeidworkinggroup.com

 Portugal: Miguel Andrade - portugal(at)goodeidworkinggroup.com